Nares Chandra Sen-Gupta: Politics and other activities

 In 1936 an all-Indian association of progressive writers was formed with Sen-Gupta as chairman to condole the death of Russian writer Maxim Gorky.
 In later years this association played an important role in introducing a new outlook and progressive thinking in Bengali literature.

 Dr. Sengupta was also associated with politics for some time.
 He became known as an active Indian National Congress worker during the partition of Bengal launched in 1905 to annul the partition of Bengal.
 He was also president of the Workers and Peasants Party (1925–26) and the Labour Party of India (1934).

 Personal life

-Naresh Chandra Sen-Gupta married Labanya Probha Baski and had six daughters and two sons.
+Naresh Chandra Sen-Gupta married Labanya Probha Baksi and had six daughters and two sons.
 His second daughter, Sushama Sengupta was an educationist, early pioneer in women's education, and established Lake School for Girls in Calcutta.
 His youngest daughter, Purnima Sinha was the first Bengali woman to receive a doctorate in physics.
 His other children as well as his grandchildren pursued their education and careers in science, medicine, engineering, performing arts and literature.
 Several of them are well known in their fields in India, UK and USA.

 The British-Indian actress Sunetra Sarker is his great-granddaughter, as revealed in a 2017 episode of the BBC series Who Do You Think You Are?